rexim/rexim.me/posts/liskov-substitution-principle.md

     }

 The class has two fields: `width` and `height`, and two setters and getters for them.

+Now we can define `Square` class by extending the `Rectangle` class.
 A square is a rectangle with equal edges.
-This can be achived be overriding Rectangle's setters:
+This can be achived by overriding `Rectangle`'s setters:

     public class Square extends Rectangle {
         @Override